WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/operators-and-expressions/index.md

 - When we make decisions in life, we commonly use the following language:

-	- I will go to the mall if Mitchell's *and* Brownstone are open.
+	- I will go to the mall if Mitchell's *and* Cold Stone are open.

-	- I will go to the mall if Mitchell's *or* Brownstone are open.
+	- I will go to the mall if Mitchell's *or* Cold Stone are open.

 - We use statements just like these to control the decision making process in coding.